Doing business in the Netherlands

 Another well-used tax advantage is the "30 percent ruling" which allows foreign employees (including those setting up their own limited company and employing themselves in it) to get a large tax cut on their personal income tax.

-Finally, the Dutch holding BV offers international businesses certain advantages in optimizing their legal and tax structure.
+Finally, the Dutch holding BV structure offers international businesses certain advantages in optimizing their legal and tax structure.

 If you would like to find out how much you will need to pay as a business or person in the Netherlands, check out our tax guide for the Netherlands.